Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have researched the UI/UX best practices for telemedicine application.

-I have researched and Analyzed the data required for the patients and doctors table
+I have researched and Analyzed the data required for the patients and doctors table.<hr>

+10/30/2024 - <br>
+I have created and working on main activity and login activity layouts for telemedicine application.